XVARY Composite Score

 impact: this risk touches the entire $184M revenue base because the company has no other commercial product.

-margin and reimbursement pressure
+Margin and reimbursement pressure

 gross-to-net deductions rose to 17.7% in 2025 from 14.5% in 2024, and management expects them to remain in the high teens to low 20s in 2026. that means headline sales growth does not fully translate into reported revenue.